clegoues/clegoues.github.io/_pages/about.md

 ---
-title: ""
+permalink: /
-excerpt: "About me"
+title: "Claire Le Goues"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 I am an Associate Professor in the [School of Computer Science](http://www.cs.cmu.edu/) at [Carnegie Mellon